 How Do You Prepare HVAC Equipment for a Storm

-When a storm is on its way, make sure your heating and air conditioning equipment is prepared with these tips from Gordon's Service Experts Heating & Air Conditioning.
+When a storm is coming, make sure your heating and air conditioning equipment is prepared with these recommendations from Gordon's Service Experts.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a increase in the line voltage.
-Also, don’t touch any electrical components, and ask for a professional’s help if you are not familiar with using surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a standard wall outlet, to automatically shut down your system if there’s a increase in the line voltage.
+Also, don’t touch any electrical components, and ask for a technician’s help if you are not familiar with using surge protectors.